sosgasm/ArcaPie/README.md

 Steps:

-* Decide for youself what the dimensions should be.
-In my case the size of the box was based on the size of my living room and location of the box (wall,table etc.)
+* Decide the box it's dimensions: <todo: insert dimension>
 * Cut out the 6 sides of your box.
 For this I used my least favorite tool: the saw table.
 I made sure the thickness of the wood was > than the head of the screws I used to attach the planks together.
-* Take your time to smoothen the wood with sandpaper, make it free from splinters
+* Smoothen the wood with sandpaper
 ```

 ## License